2½-ton 6×6 truck

 The 2 1/2-ton, 6×6 truck was a standard class of medium duty trucks, designed at the beginning of World War II for the US Armed Forces, in service for over half a century, from 1940 into the 1990s.
-Also frequently known as the deuce and a half, or just deuce, this nickname was popularized post WWII, likely in the Vietnam war era.
+Also frequently known as the deuce and a half, or just deuce, this nickname was popularized post WWII, most likely in the Vietnam War era.
 The basic cargo versions were designed to transport a cargo load of nominally 2+1/2 ST over all terrain, in all weather.
 The 2 1/2-ton trucks were used ubiquitously in World War II, and continued to be the U.S. standard medium duty truck class after the war, including wide usage in the Korean and Vietnam Wars, as well as the first Gulf War.